rebeccajanuario/rebeccajanuario/README.md

 - 🔭 I’m currently working on my profile
 - 🌱 I’m studying System Development
-- 🤔 Looking for help with C# and PHP
+- 🤔 Looking for help with Java and PHP
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: What is in the Matrix?
 -->